July 20: Women's race!

 Tórshavn and Suðuroy: nature, identity, and the North Atlantic

-The morning is dedicated to Tórshavn with a visit to the Faroe Islands Natural History Museum, a stop to better understand this territory.
-After lunch, we will board the ferry to Suðuroy, the southernmost island and one of the most authentic in the Faroe Islands.
+Natural History Museum of the Faroe Islands, a stop to better understand this territory.
+After lunch, we will board the ferry to Suðuroy, the southernmost and one of the most authentic islands of the Faroe Islands.
 The crossing itself is exciting: we will be sailing in the North Atlantic.
 Upon arrival, Suðuroy will welcome us with a different atmosphere: wilder, less frequented and therefore still deeply unspoiled.
 Among wind-sculpted mountains, small villages and cliffs overlooking the ocean, we will begin to discover one of the most surprising and least known areas of the Faroe Islands.

 Fifth Day